martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/RESULTS.md

 # Equal-Weight Technology Portfolio vs. NASDAQ: A 26-Year Risk and Performance Analysis

-## Problematic and Motivation

-The conventional assumption in portfolio management is that diversification reduces risk.
-This analysis examines a straightforward question: what if you had taken the five largest technology stocks as of November 1999 (MSFT, INTC, CSCO, ORCL, AAPL)—just before the dot-com bubble burst—equal-weighted them at 20% each, and rebalanced monthly for 26 years?
-How would this compare to simply holding the NASDAQ-100 index in terms of returns and risk?
+The conventional wisdom in portfolio management advocates for diversification to mitigate idiosyncratic risk.
+However, the history of the technology sector is also defined by a "winner-takes-all" dynamics.
+This analysis examines a straightforward question: what if you had constructed a portfolio of five iconic technology pillars just before the Dot-com bubble burst in November 1999, equal-weighted them at 20% each, and rebalanced monthly for 26 years?

+The selection covers the foundational layers of the tech ecosystem as it stood at the turn of the millennium:
+-Microsoft (MSFT): A global leader in PC Software and Operating Systems.
+-Intel (INTC): A dominant player in the Semiconductor industry ("Wintel" era).
+-Cisco (CSCO): A key provider of Internet Networking infrastructure.
+-Oracle (ORCL): A major force in Enterprise Database management.
+-Apple (AAPL): An iconic innovator in Consumer Hardware and personal computing.
-This natural experiment tests whether mechanical equal-weighting within mega-cap tech delivers excess returns and how portfolio risk characteristics compare to a diversified benchmark across multiple market regimes (dot-com crash, financial crisis, recovery periods).
+This natural experiment serves as a longitudinal analysis of "Quality" tech survivorship.
+It tests how a concentrated portfolio of eventual market leaders compares to the diversified NASDAQ-100 benchmark across extreme market regimes (the Dot-com crash, the 2008 Financial Crisis, and the post-COVID era), specifically looking at structural risk, drawdown recovery, and tail dependence.

-## Research Question
+**Research Question**

-**How do the return and risk characteristics of an equal-weighted portfolio of five major technology stocks compare to the NASDAQ-100 benchmark over a 26-year period (1999–2025)?**
+How do the risk-return profile and recovery dynamics of an equal-weighted portfolio of five major technology survivors compare to the diversified NASDAQ-100 benchmark over a 26-year multi-cycle period (1999–2025)?

 (Note: Throughout this report, references to "NASDAQ" or "the benchmark" refer specifically to the NASDAQ-100 Index, unless otherwise stated.)